lupyuen/lupyuen.github.io/src/auto2.md

 -   [__"Inside the SPI Test Driver"__](https://lupyuen.github.io/articles/spi2#inside-the-spi-test-driver)

-_Why doesn't it call the standard SPI Driver "/dev/spi0"?_
+_Why doesn't it call the standard SPI Driver "/dev/spi0" instead?_

-TODO
+That's because the SPI Test Driver presents a [__simpler interface__](https://lupyuen.github.io/articles/spi2#inside-the-spi-test-app) when we access the SPI Port from our NuttX App (in User Space).

+At the next checkpoint, the LoRaWAN Test App will call the SPI Test Driver to talk to the SX1262 LoRa Transceiver.

 # LoRaWAN Test